ClintH/ixfx/www/src/pages/en/geometry/grid.md

 }
 ```

-In the interactive demo above, this technique is used to colour cells differently depending on whether they've been visited or not.
+In the interactive demo above, this technique is used to colour cells differently depending on whether they've been visited.

 ## Iterating cells

 The `cells` iterator is a simple alternative to the _visitor_ technique if you don't care about how the grid is traversed.
-This has a lower overhead than the visitor, because it can traverse the grid without having to keep track of every cell it has visited.
+It has a lower overhead than the visitor because it does not need to keep track of every cell it has visited.

 ```js
 for (let cell of Grids.cells(shape)) {